rust-lang/rfcs/text/0000-pattern-3.md

 ### Generic algorithms

-1. The Pattern API should define an interface which can be used to easily implement all algorithms the standard library currently provides:
+1. The Needle API should define an interface which can be used to easily implement all algorithms the standard library currently provides:

     * `starts_with()`, `ends_with()`